lhcb/starterkit-lessons/first-analysis-steps/minimal-dv-job.md

 [Looping event-by-event](interactive-dst.html) over a file and [inspecting interesting quantities with LoKi functors](loki-functors.html) is great for
-exploration: to checking that the file contains the candidates you need, that the topology makes sense, and so on.
+exploration: to check that the file contains the candidates you need, that the topology makes sense, and so on.
 It's impractical for most cases, though, where you want _all_ the candidates your trigger/stripping line produced, which could be tens of millions of